 Does Israel Have Universal Healthcare?

-Israel provides a right to healthcare and universal healthcare for its citizens.
-To receive healthcare as an Israeli citizen, you must sign up for a Kupat Cholim, one of Israel’s public healthcare companies.
-Most costs are paid by the Kupat Cholim, or by co-payments at the time of service.
+Israel provides a right to universal healthcare for its citizens.
+To receive healthcare as an Israeli citizen, you must sign up for Kupat Cholim, one of Israel's public healthcare companies.
+Most costs are paid by the Kupat Cholim or by co-payments at the time of service.

 Each public healthcare plan in Israel provides the standard Health Basket and Medication Basket of services.
-That includes medical diagnosis and treatment, surgery, hospitalizations, treatment of chronic diseases, mental health care, addiction treatment, cancer care, and IVF treatments.
+These include medical diagnosis and treatment, surgery, hospitalizations, chronic disease treatment, mental healthcare, addiction treatment, cancer care, and IVF treatments.

 Does Kupat Cholim Cover Dental, Optical, and More?

-- Dental: Dental is not included, but can be added as a supplement.
-A standard dental exam costs $60 to $90.
+- Dental: Dental is not included but can be added as a supplement.
+A standard dental exam costs $60 to $90, and common procedures like fillings and extractions may incur additional costs.

 - Optical: Some Kupot Cholim cover eye surgery and contribute to vision aids.
 Again, vision care can be added as a supplement.